nilenso/pixieQL/README.md

     ```
     The backend server will be running at `http://localhost:8000`.

-2.  **Start the Streamlit Frontend:**
+2.  **Start the Vite React Frontend:**

-    Open another terminal, navigate to the `frontend` directory, install dependencies, and run the Streamlit app:
+    Open another terminal, navigate to the `frontend-vite` directory, install dependencies, and run the development server:
     ```bash
-    cd frontend
+    cd frontend-vite
-    uv pip install -r requirements.txt
+    npm install
-    uv run streamlit run app.py
+    npm run dev
     ```
-    The frontend application will open in your browser, usually at `http://localhost:8501`.
+    The frontend application will be available in your browser, usually at `http://localhost:5173`.